maxzheng/great-life-guide/double.md

 -------------

 Did you know that you can easily remember vast amount of information quickly and easily?
 It's just a matter of knowing how to do it.
 Your age or how well you can naturally remember things don't matter.
-Everyone can do it!
+Everyone can do it.
 Once you know the techniques, you could easily [learn a new language](https://www.smithsonianmag.com/smart-news/how-to-learn-a-language-in-less-than-24-hours-122194358/) in a day!

 The memory techniques here can be combined together to remember massive and different kind of information easily.